 Therapists often hear their patients’ innermost thoughts, so as a simple duty of care, it is vital that you secure all forms of their sensitive data.

-According to official Department of Health and Human Services guidelines, “generally, the Privacy Rule applies uniformly to all protected health information, without regard to the type of information.”
+According to official Department of Health and Human Services guidelines(new window), “generally, the Privacy Rule applies uniformly to all protected health information, without regard to the type of information.”
 This means that the following data is classed as PHI:

 - Patient’s name, contact details, profession, social security number, billing, and insurance details